Rakeela/dragora-notes/2021-4-13-Eighty-Third.md

 I'm not going to invest my life into making it possible, but...
 I dunno.
 People are so uncreative.
 I wish I had more of the health that most people take for granted, and that they had more of the mind that I take for granted.

 ---
+In hindsight, I think the wind goddess' church were approximately correct about the right way to live with their support of living openly, although...
+Kairn was killed by an inquisitor who pursued too ferociously a violation of the church's integrity and enchanted the rest of us to be her instruments of holy vengeance.
+That didn't really convince me that they were doing the right thing.
+Also, being puppeteered for murderous purposes kind of broke my mind.

+---
 Back to [[day-post-archive]]